DeusFigendi/ASN_IPFire_Script/README.md

 - added consolidation of dublicate and adjacents networks
 - integrated ipfire, afwall and iptables output into one script
 - added different features

+## Beta Testing - asn_ipfire_beta.sh
+File asn_ipfire_beta.sh is used now for early testing of bug fixes, new functions etc.

+v0.6.3_beta (2017-08-30)
+- added support for companies with space in the name
+- forced https only for wget